MantisVision/webUtils/docs/buffer.md

 Added ``resetCurrentVideoFrame()`` method which should be called each time video jumps to a different timestamp in order to prevent skipping of frames in case of HLS videos (the skipping is normally done as a prevention from a sudden resolution changes).

 #### 0.6.2
-- ``getWaitingFrameNumber()`` method returns -1 as soon as the frame was given even if the buffer still waits for additional data frames to buffer (in that case the, the frame position in ``waitingFrame`` internal structure is already filled, but the structure itself hasn't been emptied yet)
+- ``getWaitingFrameNumber()`` method returns -1 as soon as the frame was given even if the buffer still waits for additional data frames to buffer (in that case, the frame position in ``waitingFrame`` internal structure is already filled, but the structure itself hasn't been emptied yet)
-- Attempt to fix a bug in ``private_getDiff`` method, so that it now correctly returns 0 if the last inserted frame is also a current frame (instead of the full length of the buffer as before).
+- Attempt to fix a bug in ``private_getDiff`` method, so that it now correctly returns 0 if the last inserted frame is also the current frame (instead of the full length of the buffer as before).

 #### 0.6.4
 Trying to more effectively free the memory when the Header decoder is destroyed.